planetfederal/workshops/workshops/geoserver/style/source/style/linestring.rst

            -gt-label-follow-line: true;
          }

    #.
-The property **stroke-width** has been used to make our line thicker in order (to provide a backdrop for our label).
+The property **stroke-width** has been used to make our line thicker in order to provide a backdrop for our label.

       .. code-block:: css
          :emphasize-lines: 3